enkomat/enkomat.github.io/index.md

 ## Below is a handful of prototypes I've created with Unity. 👾

 ### Isomorphic
 * iOS puzzle game based on the concept of [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism).
+Two graphs are isomorphic when they might not visually look similar, but the connections between the nodes are the exact same.
+This means you could move each of the nodes and make these dissimilar looking graphs the exact same.
+And that's the premise of the game.
 Mostly procedurally generated.
+* Interestingly, coming up with a good algorithm for checking whether two graphs are isomorphic or not is still a quite active area of computer science.
 * Progress: █████████████████▁▁▁ 85%

 <figure class="video_container">